 In short, as your users' needs change, your IT staff will still end up spending far too much of their time scrambling to fix yesterday's problems rather than preparing for tomorrow's opportunity.

 And the more intensively your staff take advantage of what a data warehouse has to offer, the more data engineers you'll need.
 As many businesses have learned the hard way, whenever you decide you can afford to hire more analysts, odds are you'll also have to hire data engineers so the analysts don't sit around twiddling their thumbs.
 Any analyst can easily install the latest BI tool.
-But that tool is useless if the data in the data warehouse isn't structured so an analyst can pull the data they need to solve the problems they were brought on to hire.
+But that tool is useless if the data in the data warehouse isn't structured so an analyst can pull the data they need to solve the problems they were brought on to fix.

-Even if you can afford to keep hiring data engineers, you'll still end up paying substantial opportunity costs.
+Even if you can afford to keep hiring data engineers, you'll end up paying substantial opportunity costs.
 It can take a considerable amount of time to find a skilled data engineer and train them so they are fluent in how your system is set up.
-Time you spend hiring and training means lost business opportunities for you and more chances for your competitors to gain an edge.
+Time spent hiring and training means lost business opportunities for you and more chances for your competitors to gain an edge.

-Panoply: Full-Service DWaaS
+Panoply: Full-service DWaaS

 Here's what that means for you:

 - You don't have to spend all your time fighting fires and dealing with pissed off users.
-Instead, you focus on helping your company execute the strategies that will give you an edge over your competitors.
+Instead, you can focus on helping your company execute the strategies that will give you an edge over your competitors.

 These and other advantages are why Panoply is ranked #1 in for Ease of Implementation and Ease of Use on sites such as G2.